MadPonyInteractive/CurveShapes/docs/v.3.0/9-log.md

 ## Release log for V.3.0.3
 * Fixed a bug introduced in V.3.0.2 that would stop Curve Shapes from starting in Blender versions bellow 4.1

+## Release log for V.3.0.4
+* Fixed a bug that would prevent the addon from being enabled.